 However, in our previous investigations d has been fixed by fitting some energies in the ground band.
-We could keep those values for d and use equation (3.29) to determine k_p .
-We remark that the value of k_p obtained in this way is twice as much as that given by equation (3.25).
+We could keep those values for d and use Eq.
+(3.29) to determine k_p .
+We remark that the value of k_p obtained in this way is twice as much as the one given by Eq.(3.25).
 In this case the low momentum regime provides $k_p = 5d$.